Supreme Court Could Be Headed To A Major Unraveling Of Public School Funding

 In a case with potentially profound implications, the U.S. Supreme Court's conservative majority seemed ready to invalidate a provision of the Montana state constitution that bars aid to religious schools.
 A decision like that would work a sea change in constitutional law, significantly removing the longstanding high wall of separation between church and state.

-The focal point of Wednesday's argument was a ruling by the Montana Supreme Court that struck down a tax subsidy for both religious and non-religious private schools.
-The Montana court said that the subsidy violated a state constitutional provision barring any state aid to religious schools, whether direct, or indirect.
+The focal point of Wednesday's argument was a ruling by the Montana Supreme Court that struck down a tax subsidy for both religious and nonreligious private schools.
+The Montana court said that the subsidy violated a state constitutional provision barring any state aid to religious schools, whether direct or indirect.

 On the steps of the Supreme Court Wednesday, Kendra Espinoza, a divorced mother of two, explained why she is challenging that ruling.

-"We are are a Christian family and I want those values taught at school," she said.
+"We are a Christian family and I want those values taught at school," she said.
 "Our morals as a society come from the Bible.
 I feel we are being excluded simply because we are people of religious background."

-Vocal Supreme Court Justices
+Vocal Supreme Court justices

 Thirty-seven other states have no-aid state constitutional provisions similar to Montana's, and for decades conservative religious groups and school-choice advocates have sought to get rid of them.
 On Wednesday, though, that goal looked a lot closer.

 Five of the justices at some time in their lives attended private Catholic schools, and some of them were particularly vocal.
-Justice Brett Kavanaugh said that the history of excluding religious schools from public funding has its roots in the "religious bigotry against Catholics," in the late 1800s.
+Justice Brett Kavanaugh said that the history of excluding religious schools from public funding has its roots in the "religious bigotry against Catholics" in the late 1800s.
 He seemed to dismiss arguments made by the state's lawyer that Montana had completely rewritten its constitution in 1972, without any such bias.

 Mae Nan Ellingson, one of the delegates to that convention, said afterward that there were ministers and "people of all faiths" at the convention who overwhelmingly had supported the no-aid provision.